 If you wish to travel to Chamba by air you need to get to the nearest airport at Gaggal in Dharamshala, which is 120 km away.
 However, this is not a major airport and you get flights to Delhi (580km) and Chandigarh (350 km) from here.
 So if you are coming from any other place except the above two then you first need to catch a flight to any one of these places and then get a connecting flight to Gaggal airport.
 Delhi and Chandigarh are both connected to all the major cities of India and even foreign countries.

 Once you reach Gaggal airport, you can hire a taxi or get into a state-run bus to reach Chamba.

 Also Read: Food in Narkanda | What to eat in Narkanda

 Chamba being in the hilly terrain does not have its own railway station.
 The nearest major railway station to Chamba is Pathankot, which is about 120 km away.
 Regular trains from major cities like Delhi, Mumbai, Kolkata, Jammu, Hatia, etc. are available to reach Pathankot.

-Once you reach Pathankot, you have an option of hiring a taxi or hop on to a bus to reach Chamba.
-It is about 3-4 hours drive from Pathankot to Chamba.
+Once you reach Pathankot, you have the option of hiring a taxi or hop on to a bus to reach Chamba.
+It is about a 3-4 hours drive from Pathankot to Chamba.